RiyaDevelops/git-github-notes/README.md

     cd your_folder_name

-### 8. Initilize Git
+### 8. Initialize Git

 ```bash
 git init
 ```
-- The git repsoitory is initialized.
-This will be an empy git repository
+- The git repository is initialized.
+This will be an empty git repository
 - Git creates a hidden folder  called ```.git``` to keep track of the changes